Azure/azure-functions-on-container-apps/samples/AzurePipelineTasks/Readme.md

-# Deploy container to Azure Functions App
+# Deploy container to Azure Functions App using DevOps pipeline
 This pipeline will build a container and deploy it to an Azure Functions App on Linux.

 ## Pre-requisite
-This workflow assumes you have already created the target Azure Functions app on Azure.
+This pipeline assumes you have already created the target Azure Functions app on Azure.

 ## To configure this pipeline:
 Replace the following with correct values in this pipeline: